LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 Note: the problem this tries to solve is how to enable Spark jobs to access resources protected by direct Kerberos authentication.
-Notably this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.
+Notablyi, this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.